tinaun/serde_scan/README.md

 easily deserialize whitespace seperated data into any rust data structure supported by serde. useful for demos, programming contests, and the like.

 current issues:
- * no support for enums beyond basic c-style ones
+ * no support for enums with struct variants
  * structs or tuples cannot contain an unbounded container, like a `Vec` or `HashMap`.

 future features: